SRI-CSL/yices2/doc/sphinx/source/misc-operations.rst

 2) In addition, more roots can be specified using any of the following mechanisms (they can be combined).

-   - give a list of root terms and types as arguments to :c:func:`yices_garbage_collect`.
+   - Give a list of root terms and types as arguments to :c:func:`yices_garbage_collect`.

-   - set parameter ``keep_named`` to true when calling :c:func:`yices_garbage_collect`.
+   - Set parameter ``keep_named`` to true when calling :c:func:`yices_garbage_collect`.

      If this flag is true, all the terms and types that are stored in the symbol tables are added to the set of roots.

-   - maintain reference counts for individual terms and types, using the functions:
+   - Maintain reference counts for individual terms and types, using the functions:

         - :c:func:`yices_incref_type`